cowang4/cowang4.github.io/_posts/2016-4-18-Mathematical-Functions-and-Global-Variables.md

 ~~~

 Clearly a program written of mathematical functions is less complex than one
-that depends on state and gloabal variables.
+that depends on state and global variables.
 Simple design is easier to debug.
 It allows the function to be freed from checking inputs and states of global
 or member variables.
 A function can assume that its arguments are valid, since
 it is the parent function's responsibility to pass in valid variables.